 B.S., Management, M.I.T.

 Dr. Tunick teaches courses in political theory, law, and moral philosophy.
-He is the author of Punishment: Theory and Practice (University of California Press), Hegel's Political Philosophy (Princeton UP), and Practices and Principles: Approaches to Ethical and Legal Judgment (Princeton UP), as well as articles on the political theories of Hegel, Kant, and John Stuart Mill, and on the topics of privacy, culture and the law, property rights, and the obligation to obey law.
+He is the author of Punishment: Theory and Practice (University of California Press), Hegel's Political Philosophy (Princeton UP), and Practices and Principles: Approaches to Ethical and Legal Judgment (Princeton UP), and numerous articles on the political theories of Hegel, Kant, Locke, and John Stuart Mill, and on the topics of privacy, culture and the law, property rights, the right to bear arms, and the obligation to obey law.

 Contact: 561-799-8670; HC 133